-It is not uncommon for a subwoofer to make noise when it is turned on.
+It is not uncommon for a subwoofer making weird noise when it is turned on.
 In fact, this is usually just the sound of the subwoofer’s internal amplifier warming up.
 However, there are some cases where this noise can be indicative of a problem with the subwoofer.
 In this article, we will explore some of the possible causes of a noisy subwoofer and how to fix them.

 What are the causes of the noises?